jceb/emmet.snippets/README.md

 * First line of text is deleted automatically after the first jump
 * Reasonable amount of tests implemented
 * Default attributes that are added to tags automatically
+* Default settings and configuration for inline tags, non-block tags and abbreviations for tag names

 # Usage